d15rup7or/Labs/Brainpan/README.md

 `nikto -h 192.168.56.106`

-* custom application on port 9999
+* custom application running in wine on port 9999
 * python SimpleHTTPServer on port 10000

 **Nikto** might be helpful at this moment